preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 Improved Managed Content
 ************************************************
-It is now possible to move a page with children to another location in the struture.
+It is now possible to move a page with children to another location in the structure.
 Simply choose to move like before and follow the steps to move a page and its children.
 If the target location is connected to a specific publishing site, you will get prompted to choose to move the selected page and its children physical pages to the new publishing site or just move the navigation nodes.

 .. image:: move-pages.png